 Hey Folks.
 Time to intro you to something a little bit more different.
 More different from the usual Sierra Leone Flavours I hear you ask?
 Yes – as in introducing you cooking with palm oil.
 It is a pantry staple for all Sierra Leoneans including myself and it adds a really unique rich flavour to your food.

-This one pot plantain and black- eyed peas stew (bean potage I hear my Nigerian friends call it) is finger-licking street food at its best – think filling protein from the black-eyed beans, flavour from the palm oil and fish and a little hint of sweetness via the plantains.
+This One-Pot Beans and Plantains recipe (bean pottage I hear my Nigerian friends call it) is finger-licking street food at its best – think filling protein from the black-eyed beans, flavour from the palm oil and fish and a little hint of sweetness via the plantains.
 And if you stuff this mixture into warm bread and it will pretty much fill you up for the entire day.

 I sooooo remember sitting in my little corner biting into my black-eyed bean and plantain sandwiches, and seeing a few beans escape onto the table.